mwaskom/PyROI/doc/source/old_config_file.rst

 be specified as "nomask" and statistics will be extracted from the full ROI.
 NB: Mask thresh is in -log10(P).

-Format: ``list`` of ``dictionaries``, with each ``dictionary`` in the ``list`` specifying a separate analysis
+Format: list of dictionaries, with each dictionary in the list specifying a separate analysis

 Entries
 ^^^^^^^

--par : full name of main analysis paradigm
+par : full name of main analysis paradigm

--extract: betas, contrasts, or timecourse
+extract: betas, contrasts, or timecourse

--maskpar : full name of functional mask paradigm
+maskpar : full name of functional mask paradigm

--maskcon : abbreviated name of functional mask contrast
+maskcon : abbreviated name of functional mask contrast

--maskthresh : threshold for functional mask (in -log10(P))
+maskthresh : threshold for functional mask (in -log10(P))

--masksign : pos, neg, or abs
+masksign : pos, neg, or abs

 Variable Name
 ^^^^^^^^^^^^^